Gloster F.5/34: Design and development

-Whereas the usual British practice was to order a single prototype for purposes of evaluation, as with the Spitfire and Hurricane, in the case of the F.5/34 two machines were requested.
-Development was delayed by the demands of the Gladiator production programme, so that flight trials of the first prototype K5604 did not commence until December 1936.
-The second prototype K8089 did not fly until March 1938.
+Whereas the usual British practice was to order a single prototype for evaluation, as with the Spitfire and Hurricane, in the case of the F.5/34, two machines were requested.
+Development was delayed by the demands of the Gladiator production programme, so that flight trials of the first prototype, K5604, did not commence until December 1936.
+The second prototype, K8089, did not fly until March 1938.

 Testing

 In competition with the Gloster for the requirement were the Bristol Type 146, Martin-Baker M.B.2 and the Vickers Venom, which would be tested by the Aeroplane and Armament Experimental Establishment.
 Flight magazine (1 July 1937) shows the F.5/34 taking off from Hucclecote Aerodrome and mentions its appearance at the RAF Display of that year.
-By the time the F.5/34 began its flight tests, the eight-gun Hawker Hurricane was in service and the Supermarine Spitfire in production so that further development of the Gloster fighter was abandoned.
-Compared to its contemporaries, test pilots found the F.5/34 prototypes had a shorter take off run, offered better initial climb and were more responsive and manoeuvrable due to ailerons that did not become excessively heavy at high speed.
+By the time the F.5/34 began its flight tests, the eight-gun Hawker Hurricane was in service and the Supermarine Spitfire was in production, so further development of the Gloster fighter was abandoned.
+Compared to its contemporaries, test pilots found the F.5/34 prototypes had a shorter take-off run, offered better initial climb and were more responsive and manoeuvrable due to ailerons that did not become excessively heavy at high speed.
 Handling was considered very good and the all-round cockpit visibility was far better than the other designs.
 The Gloster F.5/34 debuted at the 1937 Hendon Air Show but soon after, prototypes K5604 and K8089 were relegated to experimental flying and finally as instructional airframes until May 1941.

+A separate line of inquiry into the Gloster F.5/34 has emerged from Japanese historical psychologist Jiro Anzai, who proposed that the aircraft may have influenced the design of the Mitsubishi A6M Zero.
+In a comparative study presented at the 48th Congress of the Japanese Psychological Association in 1984, Anzai evaluated nine contemporary monoplane fighters and found that the F.5/34 shared 15 points of design similarity with the Zero—more than any other aircraft in the sample.
+He particularly noted the resemblance in tailplane configuration, suggesting that modifications made to the Zero's tail to correct flat-spin tendencies closely mirrored the layout of the F.5/34.
+While Anzai stopped short of claiming direct influence, he argued that the similarities warranted further investigation by aeronautical experts.